 The Village Halloween Parade might be New York City’s biggest party.
 Millions of people show up to join the spooky jamboree: 60,000 march while a whopping 2 million watch from the sidelines.
 Ralph Lee started the event in 1974 as a puppet parade for his kids and their friends in the far West Village.
 The route has changed a number of times as the parade has grown from a community event into an institution; in 1982, artist Jeanne Fleming took the reins—officially becoming the organizer in 1986, after Lee departed—and still runs it today.

-Each year large puppets, costumed folks, musicians and dancers proceed up Sixth Avenue, all loosely organized around a theme (2017’s is a P. T. Barnum–inspired “Cabinet of Curiosities”).
+Each year large puppets, costumed folks, musicians and dancers proceed up Sixth Avenue, all loosely organized around a theme (2019’s is “Wild Thing").
 It’s a chance to see all kinds of New Yorkers and visitors express their creativity, which is why it’s gained a reputation as an event you have to experience to believe.

 Interested?
 Keep reading to learn how to make the most of your time there.